victoryejike/React-SSR/README.md

 ## React-SSR (React Server Side Rendering)
 This is a simple react server side rendered application created with react, express and webpack.
-This is my first SSR application so it focuses on the basis.
+This is my first SSR application so it focuses on the basics.
 More to come soon.
 ## Launch Application
 To launch this SSR
 ### npm run build or yarn build